yamigr/pusudb/README.md

 ## Middleware

-It's possible to add custom middlewares.
-These can be defined for each protocol and will be called in series.
-Query the pusudb in the middleware or use the database-result with req.docs.
-To prehandle a middleware for authentication or some schema-checks, add a middleware with the method useBefore.
+Normally the pusudb only serves JSON-Data.
+But with a middleware it's possible to add own functionalities like serving files or do some authentication.
+To handle the request or response data, take a look at the node.js http documentation.
+To use from a middleware in a later called middleware, add a new property to the request-object like req['my-new-prop'].

 ### Links
 * [https://www.npmjs.com/package/pusudb-use-ejs](pusudb-use-ejs)
 * [https://www.npmjs.com/package/pusudb-use-static-file](pusudb-use-static-file)

 ### HTTP before

+Use a middleware before query the database and the normal middlewares.

 ```js
 pusudb.useBefore('http', function(req, res, next){
     console.log(req.headers) // HTTP-Header